danatron1/ButtplugKnight/ReadMe.md

 `\Program Files (x86)\Steam\SteamApps\common\Hollow Knight\hollow_knight_Data\Managed\Mods`

 You need the 4 dll files; `Buttplug.dll`, `ButtplugKnight.dll`, `ButtplugManaged.dll`, and `websocket-sharp.dll` in order for this to work.
 If done correctly, you should be able to go into settings > mods > check that it's enabled.

+If you have any issues installing, feel free to contact me for help.
+Ensure the mod is enabled.
+It should generate a `VibeLog.txt` log file in the mod folder.
+The game also generates a `ModLog.txt` at `AppData\LocalLow\Team Cherry\Hollow Knight`.

 ## Rules